LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

    .. admonition:: Note

       Steer clear of turtle programs for now.
-They require a little extra attention to get them working in VSCode.
+They require a little extra attention to get them working in VS Code.
 We will take a closer look at Python turtles on the next page.

 #.
-Check to see if VSCode flags any errors in your code.
+Check to see if VS Code flags any errors in your code.
 Fix these first, then
    run your program.
 If it works, great!
 If not, debug your code and get it running.
 #.
 Practice renaming your program file.
 Right-click on its name in the file